Israeli airstrikes kill dozens across Lebanon as Hezbollah confirms a 7th top commander was killed

 Earlier this month, Hezbollah was also targeted by a sophisticated attack on its pagers and walkie-talkies that was widely blamed on Israel.
 A wave of Israeli airstrikes across large parts of Lebanon have killed more than 1,030 people — including 156 women and 87 children — in less than two weeks, according to Lebanon’s Health Ministry.

 Hundreds of thousands of people have been driven from their homes in Lebanon by the latest strikes.
-The government estimates that around 250,000 are in shelters, with three to four times as many staying with friends or relatives, or camping out on the streets, Environment Minister Nasser Yassin told the AP.
+The government estimates around 250,000 are in shelters, with three to four times as many staying with friends or relatives, or camping out on the streets.

-Hezbollah has continued to fire rockets and missiles into northern Israel, but most have been intercepted or fallen in open areas.
-No Israelis have been killed since the latest wave of strikes targeting top Hezbollah leaders began on Sept.
-20.

 Hezbollah, a Lebanese militant group and political party backed by Iran, Israel’s chief regional rival, rose to regional prominence after fighting a devastating monthlong war with Israel in 2006 that ended in a draw.

 Kaouk was a veteran member of Hezbollah going back to the 1980s and served as Hezbollah’s military commander in southern Lebanon during the 2006 war with Israel.
-He often appeared in local media and gave eulogies at the funerals of senior militants.
 The United States announced sanctions against him in 2020.

 Hezbollah began firing rockets, missiles and drones into northern Israel after Hamas’ Oct.
 7 attack out of Gaza triggered the war there.
 Hezbollah and Hamas are allies that consider themselves part of an Iran-backed “Axis of Resistance” against Israel.